interactiveaudiolab/VocalSketchDataSet/README.md

 * **frequency\_making\_music** - The participant's response to the question: "How frequently do you create, practice, or perform music?" (*Never, Less than once or twice a year, Once or twice a year, Once or twice a month, Once or twice a week, More than once or twice a week*)
 * **years\_actively\_singing** - The participant's response to the question: "Estimate (in years and months, e.g. 5 years 2 months) how long you have been actively singing."
 * **frequency\_singing** - The participant's response to the question: "How frequently do you sing?" (*Never, Less than once or twice a year, Once or twice a year, Once or twice a month, Once or twice a week, More than once or twice a week*)

+### Column descriptions for everyday_filename_translation.csv
+This CSV file is for translating the filenames from the Marcel data set to the file naming convention used in this dataset.
+* *marcel_filename* - The name of the file in the Marcel data set
+* *vocalsketch_filename* - The name of the file when used in the VocalSketch data set